mixxtor/currencyx-js/README.md

   },
 })

-// Only valid provider names are allowed currency.use('google')   // ✅ Valid
+// Only valid exchange names are allowed currency.use('google')   // ✅ Valid
 currency.use('invalid')  // ❌ TypeScript error
 ```